ovvictao/ovvictao/README.md

  ## I'm currently...
-  - 🌐  Working to be a Web developer
+  - 🌐  Web developer
-  - 🗒️  Learning HTML, CSS, JavaScript and Python
+  - 🗒️  Learning AWS, SQL and Mongo
   - 🏋🏻‍♂️  Working to turn the Future Victor better than me